 There are opposing views on what the good life is.
-Some philosophical positions argue that life is a preparation for death and what people do in life will reverberate in the afterlife; this necessitates that life is approached aspiring knowledge, discipline and justice.
-Certain religious views may argue that the good life is submitting to the Divine Will; some argue that living the good life requires fulfilling natural function; still others argue that we should live in the now, while we can, as death awaits us all.
+Some philosophical positions argue that life is a preparation for death and what people do in life will reverberate in the afterlife; this approach often leads to particular aims or goals in life that help to pass a test for entry to the afterlife.
+Certain religious views may argue that the good life is submitting to the Divine Will; some alternative views argue that living the good life requires fulfilling natural function; still others argue that we should live in the now, while we can, as death awaits us all.

 Philosophical views on the good life vary greatly and are influenced by social, cultural and religious views.